-I sent all my friends and family newsletters by email (the website mailchimp.com is great for this!)
-This allowed me to process my experience as well.
+I sent all my friends and family newsletter updates by email (the website mailchimp.com is great for this).
+This helped me to process my experience as well.
 You can also simply take lots of photos, keep a journal or write a blog.
-You will probably experience a lot in a short space of time so processing it in some way is really helpful and helps you to take it all in.
+You will probably experience a lot in a short space of time so processing it in some way is really helpful and can help you to take it all in.

-Bring some snacks or sweets from your home country abroad and give them to the friends you make.
+Bring some snacks or sweets from your home country abroad and share them with any friends you make.
 You can even cook your favourite dish from home for some friends.
-For example I organised a tea-party for my friends in Germany with typical English snacks.
-This will make you feel more at home and your friends will really appreciate it!
+For example, I organised a tea-party for my friends in Germany with typical English snacks.
+This can help you make connections with others and your friends will really appreciate it!